-- i.
-To ensure that the Board of Directors accomplishes annually the self-assessment forms to evaluate the performance of the Board of Directors as a body, as well as its various committees, the CEO and individual directors.
-This exercise shall cover the assessment of the ongoing suitability of each board member taking into account his or her performance in the Board of Directors and board-level committees.
-When a director or officer has multiple positions, the committee should determine whether or not said director or officer is able to and has been adequately carrying out his/her duties and, if necessary, recommend changes to the Board based upon said performance/review.
-Internal guidelines shall be adopted that address the competing time commitments that are faced when directors serve on multiple boards.128 - ii.
+- ii.
 Coordinate with external facilitators in carrying out board assessment, if necessary, within the frequency approved by the entire board.
 The committee shall also decide whether or not a director is able to and has been adequately carrying out his/her duties as director based on its own assessment or the assessment of external facilitators, bearing in mind the director's contribution and performance (e.g., competence, candor, attendance, preparedness and participation). - e.
 Conduct a self-evaluation of its performance as a Committee in such manner as the Committee deems appropriate. - f.
 Review and deliberate the Bank's Corporate Governance Scorecard prescribed by regulatory authorities and those by private entities advocating good corporate governance practices. - g.
 Recommend comprehensive orientation programs for new directors and, from time to time, continuing education programs for directors when appropriate.
-The orientation program for first time directors shall be for at least eight (8) hours while the annual continuing training shall be at least for four (4) hours, on topics relevant in carrying out their duties and responsibilities as directors.129 - h.
-If called upon by the Nominations Committee, the Corporate Governance Committee may suggest or make recommendations to the Board on matters relating to assignment of Directors to Board committees, and succession planning for the Directors.
-In the same manner, if called upon, in coordination with the Personnel and Compensation Committee, the Corporate Governance Committee can make recommendations, if necessary, on matters relating to succession planning for the Chief
+The orientation program for first time directors shall be for at least eight (8) hours while the annual continuing training shall be at least for four (4) hours, on topics relevant in carrying out their duties and responsibilities as directors. - h.
+Oversight on the design and operation of the remuneration and other incentives policy is delegated by the Board of Directors to the Personnel and Compensation Committee.
+If called upon by the Personnel and Compensation Committee, the Corporate Governance Committee may make recommendations on matters relating to succession planning and remuneration for the Chief Executive Officer and other senior officers in a manner commensurate with their performance. - i.
+Oversight on the nomination process for members of the Board of Directors and for positions appointed by the Board of Directors has been delegated by the BPI Board to the Nomination Committee.
+The Corporate Governance Committee may make recommendations to the Nomination Committee on the review and evaluation of the qualifications of persons nominated to the Board, the assignment of directors to board committees, board succession planning and positions requiring appointment by the Board of Directors taking into account the appropriate qualifications, expertise and characteristics required of the positions. - j.
+Develop and recommend a process to ensure the Board's observance of corporate governance principles and guidelines as embodied in the Manual of Corporate Governance. - k.
+Perform such additional duties and responsibilities as the Committee may deem appropriate within the scope of its primary functions or as may be assigned by the Board from time to time.